Oaty Apple Scones

 Oaty Apple Scones are very easy to make and taste delicious served warm, split open and spread with butter.
 It's baked as one large round scone cut into wedges, which takes out the hassle of rolling the dough and cutting out individual round scones.

 You can add a handful of sultanas or blackberries to your apple scones if you like.
-Frozen blackberries are best for baking scones as they hold their shape much better during mixing and kneading.
+Frozen blackberries are best for baking scones as they hold their shape much better.

 Time: 15 mins prep + 15 mins baking